fhnw-bacnet-it/directory-binding-dnssd/README.md

-# Directory Binding - DNSSD
+# BACnet/IT Directory Binding - DNSSD

+This repository contains a DNSSD directory binding to be used with the BACnet/IT communication stack.

-Consider the GitHub Page under https://github.com/fhnw-BACnet-IT/fhnw-BACnet-IT.github.io
+See the GitHub Page under https://fhnw-bacnet-it.github.io to get a tutorial on how to use it.